 The following are General Education requirements for an Associate in Applied Sciences degree (AAS).
 Students may not use the same course to satisfy more than one degree requirement.

-1 Course 4.5 credit hrs.
-Select English Level 1 course from the list of Communication General Education courses in the current course catalog.
+Select 1 Level I course from the list of Communication General Education courses in the current course catalog.

 Select 1 college level math course from the list of General Education math courses in the current course catalog.